-- 3. If you are running backups in RMAN mode, verify backup and restore directly to disk using Recovery Manager channel type disk as follows: - a.
+3. If you are running backups in RMAN mode, verify backup and restore directly to disk using Recovery Manager channel type disk as follows:

+- a.
 Re-link the Oracle software with the Database Library provided by SAP R/3 (libobk.sl). - b.
 Use the same procedure as described for linking the Data Protector Database Library.

-Refer to "Linking Oracle with the Data Protector Database Library on UNIX Systems" on page 22 for information on how to do this.
+See "Linking Oracle with the Data Protector Oracle Integration Media Management Library (MML) on UNIX" on page 14 for information on how to do this.